dr-jam/GameplayProgramming/GameProject.md

 ### Input

-In this role, you will be responsible for managing the input methods for your game.
-You should design your game to be used with either keyboard and mouse or a game controller.
-If you would like to excel in this role, you can add additional input control schemes for mobile devices.
-You will document what the inputs are and how they affect each of the game modes (e.g. menu, main gameplay, inventory screens, credits, etc.) and how they interact with the game work and UI/HUD.
+In this role,

 ### Game Logic

-In most projects, this will be the most complicated role as it is a point of integration for nearly all of the gameplay systems.
+This will be the most complicated role in most projects as it is a point of integration for nearly all gameplay systems.
 Traditionally, most of the game logic is placed in a game manager singleton and is referenced as needed by other scripts.
-It is the job of your team's game logician to manage the various game states (i.e. current level, main menu, main gameplay mode) and data (i.e. time remaining, quest completion status, references to all active enemies and items).
-You will document what game states and game data you managed and what design patterns you used to complete your task.
+It is the job of your team's game logician to manage the various game states (i.e., current level, main menu, main gameplay mode) and data (i.e., time remaining, quest completion status, references to all active enemies and items).
+You will document the game states and game data you managed and the design patterns you used to complete your task.
 Charts are a great way to visually explain how parts of your game logic interact with the other gameplay systems.

 ## Sub-Roles

-### Cross-Platform

-It is common practice for games to be available on various platforms.
-The default set of platforms is Windows PC, OS X, web, and a mobile or tablet of your choosing.
-The Cross-Platform sub role is responsible for ensuring your game exports and is playable on multiple platforms.
-Your team may propose an alternate set of platforms based on the specifics of your design and development choices.
-This sub role will work with the Input and User Interface roles to ensure the game is playable on all of the target platforms.

 ### Audio

 You are responsible for defining the game's sound style, procuring audio assets, and implementing scripts for adding sound to your game.
+Document the intentional use of sound and how it defines and compliments the rest of the game.
 You will document the sound style, the sources/licenses for all audio assets, and the implementation of your audio system.

 ### Gameplay Testing

-As the gameplay tester, you are responsible for having 10 non-team members playtest your game.
-You fill out the Observation and Playtester Comments form for each of your playtesters and describe the results in the design document (after you share the results with your team, of course!).
+As the gameplay tester, you must have ten non-team members playtest your game.
+You fill out the Observation and Playtester Comments form for each playtester and describe the results in the design document (after you share the results with your team, of course!).
 For each playtester, fill out an [Observations and Playtester Comments form](https://docs.google.com/document/d/1oW7AulzjpEocDmMikRL0S0PKxlRrOxsEEP7KB-nGg-A/edit?usp=sharing).
+Provide a meaningful analysis of the results.

 ### Narrative Design

-You are responsible for designing and embedding the story of your game into the gameplay experience.
-While your team may collective decide on the story, you will make it present in the game.
+You are responsible for designing and embedding your game's story into the gameplay experience.
+While your team may collectively decide on the story, you will make it present in the game.
 You will document how the narrative is present in the game via assets, gameplay systems, and gameplay.

 ### Press Kit and Trailer